Python Packaging#

 cibuildwheel --output-dir dist

 Audit wheels.
-In practice, an extra step is usually necessary to remove redundant and error-prone shared library dependencies.
-In our case, given libtvm_ffi.so (or its respective platform variants) is guaranteed to be loaded by importing tvm_ffi, we can safely exclude this dependency from the final wheel.
+In practice, an extra step is usually needed to remove redundant and error-prone shared library dependencies.
+In our case, because libtvm_ffi.so (or its platform variants) is guaranteed to be loaded by importing tvm_ffi, we can safely exclude this dependency from the final wheel.

 # Linux